Aussieforks/aussieforks-modpack/README.md

 * Mod author: gpcf
 * Additions by: Smacker

+### aussiesigns
+Adds various signs that could be found in Australia.
+So far just warning signs for dangerous wildlife.

+* Mod author: Blockhead

 ### australia
 Replaces the biomes with a variety Australian ones with Australian grasses, trees and modified ore deposits.